ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Exploring Modern Frameworks That Bring Unique Strengths to Web Development Beyond Next.js</blockquote>

 <h3>4.
+MongoDB: A Deep Dive into the NoSQL Giant
-Virat Kohli: An Inspiring Sheer Excellence in the World of Cricket - <a href="https://medium.com/@devdatkumar84/virat-kohli-an-inspiring-sheer-excellence-in-the-world-of-cricket-498d5af9bb5c" target="_blank" rel="noopener noreferrer">link</a></h3>
+MongoDB, a leading NoSQL database, has revolutionized how… - <a href="https://medium.com/@saitanoojogirala/mongodb-a-deep-dive-into-the-nosql-giant-mongodb-a-leading-nosql-database-has-revolutionized-how-e82d5a573d23" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devdat Kumar`**
+✍️ **posted by `SAI TANOOJ OGIRALA`**

-<blockquote>Kohli is hailed by numerous analysts as the best ODI and Test batsman; some have classified him as the greatest batsman, regardless of the…</blockquote>
+<blockquote>* Security: Robust security features, including authentication, authorization, and encryption, to protect your data.
+Use Cases of MongoDB…</blockquote>

 <h3>5.
 Quick Search of Hidden Photos With Optimization Approaches - <a href="https://medium.com/code-like-a-girl/quick-search-of-hidden-photos-with-optimization-approaches-57dcdbbc90be" target="_blank" rel="noopener noreferrer">link</a></h3>